-The first step in addiction recovery at MindBody Medicine Center is a functional medical assessment looking for conditions in the body that contribute to fatigue, anxiety, depression, reduced pain tolerance, poor focus and more.
-These common underlying conditions include food sensitivities, gluten intolerance, adrenal and thyroid imbalances, malabsorption, neurotransmitter deficiency and NAD deficiency.
-While these issues are treated, mostly with nutritional supplements and diet, the patient receives intravenous NAD and amino acids based in individually designed protocols for a 10 day period of time, supervised by our medical staff.
-The IV NAD and amino acids improves brain function based on higher levels of cellular energy production along with increased neurotransmitters, such as serotonin.
-There is some withdrawal symptoms for two or three days, but reduced by 70 to 80% when compared to “cold turkey” withdrawal.
-After three to five days as withdrawal symptoms disappear, craving subsides and clarity of thinking is restored.
+The first step in addiction recovery at MindBody Medicine Center is a functional medical assessment looking for conditions in the body that commonly contribute to addiction, such as anxiety, depression, reduced pain tolerance, poor focus, “reward deficiency” and more.
+These common underlying conditions include neurotransmitter imbalances, gluten intolerance, adrenal and thyroid imbalances, malabsorption, and NAD deficiency.
+While these issues are treated, mostly with nutritional supplements and diet, the patient receives intravenous NAD and amino acids based on individually designed protocols for a 10 day period of time, supervised by our medical staff.
+The IV NAD and amino acids improve brain function based on higher levels of cellular energy production along with increased neurotransmitters, such as serotonin.
+There are some withdrawal symptoms for two or three days, but they are reduced by 70 to 80% when compared to “cold turkey” withdrawal.
+After three to five days withdrawal symptoms and craving subside and clarity of thought is restored.

 This treatment is not a substitute for recovery.
 It is the beginning of the process of healing.
 Once the brain and body are functioning better, the patient has the energy, clarity and focus to engage in the recovery process.
 He or she will understand the reasons for compulsive behavior and with better health and motivation, they can stop compulsive behaviors and make mindful choices that are self-supportive rather than self-destructive.

 Studies done in the early 1960s demonstrated the efficacy and safety of IV NAD in detoxifying patients from alcohol, opiates, tranquilizers and stimulants.
 Like the early studies, our experience with the protocol over the past five years substantiates its benefits in greatly reducing withdrawal symptoms, as well as reducing, and often eliminating the cravings.